 The IU Southeast School of Education has a performance-based assessment system.
 Adapted from Danielson and based on INTASC principles and standards from the Indiana Department of Education's Office of Educator Licensing and Development, The Elementary Education Program Standards form the foundation for the evaluation of candidates seeking licensing in Elementary: Primary and Elementary: Intermediate.

-Required for certification, but not program completion, are state-mandated tests administered through the Educational Testing Service.
-Go to ETS to register.
+Required for certification, but not program completion, are state-mandated tests administered through the Pearson Testing Service.
+For Indiana go to www.in.nesinc.com and for Kentucky go to ETS to register.

 While NOT a program completion requirement, IN requires all persons who apply for an initial educator's license to provide proof of CPR/AED certification, and verification of training in 'suicide recognition and prevention', both earned through a State-approved provider.